 - 2 and ¾ cups low-fat milk * I use 1 % milk

-- In each of the 4 small glass jars, place ½ cup of oats, ¾ tbsp brown sugar, ½ tsp cinnamon and 1 tsp of chia seeds.
+- In each of the 4 small glass jars, place ½ cup of oats, ¾ tablespoon brown sugar, ½ teaspoon cinnamon and 1 teaspoon of chia seeds.
 Divide raisins evenly by 4 and add to jars.

 - In a measuring cup, add vanilla and butter extract to milk.